Pebble (watch): Hardware

-The watch has a 1.26 in 144 × 168 pixel black and white memory LCD using an ultra low-power "transflective LCD" manufactured by Sharp; it contains a backlight, vibrating motor, magnetometer, ambient light sensors, and three-axis accelerometer.
-It can communicate with an Android or iOS device using both Bluetooth 2.1 and Bluetooth 4.0 (Bluetooth Low Energy) through Stonestreet One's Bluetopia+MFi software stack.
-Bluetooth 4.0 with low energy (LE) was not initially supported, but was later added through a firmware update in November 2013.
+The watch featured a 1.26 in 144 × 168 pixel black and white memory LCD using an ultra low-power "transflective LCD" manufactured by Sharp; it contained a backlight, vibration motor, magnetometer, ambient light sensors, and three-axis accelerometer.
+It can communicate with an Android device using both Bluetooth 2.1 and Bluetooth 4.0 (Bluetooth Low Energy) through Stonestreet One's Bluetopia+MFi software stack.
+Bluetooth 4.0 low energy (LE) was not initially supported, but was later added through a firmware update in November 2013.
 The watch is charged through a modified USB-cable that attaches magnetically to the watch to maintain water resistance capability, with a reported seven-day battery life.
 Water-resistance was added during development based on feedback from Kickstarter backers.
-The Pebble has a waterproof rating of 5 atm, which means it can be submerged down to 40 m, and has been tested in both fresh and salt water, allowing the user to shower, dive or swim while wearing the watch.
+The Pebble has a waterproof rating of 5 atm, which means it can be submerged down to 40 m, and was tested in both fresh and salt water, allowing the user to shower, dive or swim while wearing the watch.

 Software

 As of February 2014, the Pebble app store contained over 1,000 applications.
 Applications included notification support for emails, calls, text messages and social media activity; stock prices; activity tracking (movement, sleep, estimates of calories burned); remote controls for smartphones, cameras and home appliances; turn-by-turn directions (using the GPS receiver in a smartphone or tablet); display of RSS or JSON feeds; and hundreds of custom watch faces.

-The Pebble was originally slated to ship with its apps pre-installed, including a cycling app to measure speed, distance, and pace through GPS, and a golf rangefinder app supporting more than 25,000 courses.
-These apps use data received from a connected phone for distance, speed and range information.
-More apps are downloadable via a mobile phone or tablet, and an SDK is freely available.
-Not all apps were pre-installed when the watch was originally shipped, but CEO Eric Migicovsky announced on January 9, 2013, that updates for the watch's operating system would be released every 2–3 weeks until all features were added.
+The Pebble was announced to ship with several apps pre-installed, including a cycling app to measure speed, distance, and pace through GPS, and a golf rangefinder app supporting more than 25,000 courses.
+Not all announced apps were ready when the watch started shipping.
+CEO Eric Migicovsky announced on January 9, 2013, that updates for the watch's operating system would be released every 2–3 weeks until all features were added.

-Pebble integrates with any phone or tablet application that sends out native iOS or Android notifications including from any app, including text messaging and phone call apps.
+The Pebble's apps used data received from a connected phone for distance, speed, and range information.
+More apps were downloadable via a mobile phone or tablet, and a software development kit (SDK) was freely available.

+Pebble integrates with Android and iOS phones through a companion app to send notifications to the watch.
+Messaging and phone call apps were supported, in addition to most 3rd party applications.

-The watch's firmware operating system is based on a FreeRTOS kernel and uses Newlib, the STM32 Peripheral Lib, the Ragel state machine compiler, and an unnamed UTF-8 Decoder.
+The watch's firmware operating system is based on the FreeRTOS kernel and uses Newlib, the STM32 Peripheral Library, the Ragel state machine compiler, and an unnamed UTF-8 Decoder.

 Gadgetbridge is an alternative companion application for Android.
 It is open source, does not require account creation, and supports features such as notifications, music playback and watch application installation/removal.

-Linux users can access the Pebble using libpebble's tools enabling experimental alpha level services with several Linux distros including the Maemo OS Nokia N900.
-There is also a commercial app called Rockwatch for the Meego Linux OS Nokia N9 that provides services including managing the Pebble's firmware and apps running on the watch.
+Linux users can interface with the Pebble using libpebble.
+This enabled experimental services on several Linux distros including Maemo, the OS used on the Nokia N900.
+There was also a commercial app called Rockwatch for MeeGo, the OS used by the Nokia N9, that provided services including managing the Pebble's firmware and apps running on the watch.